Willy Langkeit

-Willy Langkeit (2 June 1907 – 27 October 1969) was a German general during World War II.
-He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves of Nazi Germany.
-After the war, Langkeit joined the Bundesgrenzschutz (Federal Border Guards) in 1951, retiring in 1967.
+Willy Langkeit (2 June 1907 – 27 October 1969) was an Generalmajor in the Wehrmacht during World War II, and one of only 882 recipients of the Knight's Cross of the Iron Cross with Oak Leaves.
+The Knight's Cross of the Iron Cross and its higher grade Oak Leaves was awarded to recognise extreme battlefield bravery or successful military leadership.
+Willy Langkeit was taken prisoner by American troops in May 1945 and transferred to British custody later that month.
+He was held until 1947 and later joined the Bundesgrenzschutz (Federal Border Guards) in 1951, retiring in 1967.